 From being viewed as a health risk, it has become a sought-after component of a health buff’s diet.
 Some even consider it a superfood.
 Although some use it as a beauty product, a cooking ingredient, and even a topical medicine for skin diseases, coconut oil is most famous for improving overall digestive health.
 But how exactly does it affect the complex process of digestion?

 As soon as the food is ingested, the process of digestion begins.
-By mastication, food is crushed and ground into smaller bits which allows more efficient breakdown by enzymes found in the saliva.
+By mastication, food is crushed and ground into smaller bits, allowing more efficient breakdown by the enzymes found in the saliva.
 This starts the process called chemical digestion.
 As early as this stage, coconut oil already exhibits its digestive benefits by activating salivary enzymes that act on carbohydrates.
 This effect even makes coconut oil a natural treatment for xerostomia or dryness of the mouth.

 Monolaurin found in coconut oil also causes the death of bacteria and microorganisms like Staphylococcus aureus, Candida spp., Helicobacter pylori, Escherichia vulneris, and Enterobacter spp.
 This compound can even dissolve lipids and phospholipids (fats).

 Sucrose monolaurate in coconut, on the other hand, reduces the breakdown of sugar in the mouth to prevent plaque formation.
 These benefits can already be reaped by making coconut part of your diet but can be maximized by oil pulling, the practice of swishing the oil back and forth through the teeth for a few minutes daily.